210726-Enterprise/CryptoKnights/README.md

 ## Project Description

 Lightweight app for simulating buying, selling, and exchanging the most popular cryptocurrencies on the market.
 This project makes use of the CoinGecko API (https://www.coingecko.com/en/api).
 This is the REST API portion of this project.
-To view the single-page application portion of this project, please go here - https://github.com/210726-Enterprise/CryptoKnights-Webapp.
+To view the single-page application portion of this project, please go here: https://github.com/210726-Enterprise/CryptoKnights-Webapp.

 ## Technologies Used